 Arrival of the groom: The venue of marriage could be the bride's house or a mandap.
 Throughout the ceremony the shehnai is played.
 A typical Bengali groom is clad in dhoti and kurta, he carries a mirror all along till the completion of wedding ceremony.
 As the groom enters with his relatives, the women folks greet them with ceremonial ringing of bells and blowing of conch shells and ululation.

 The wedding ceremony: The bride is made to sit on the piri and arrives at the marriage alter on the shoulders of her uncles.
 Conch blowing and clapping marks the moment.
 All along she keeps her eyes hidden with a beetle leaf.
 The bride wears a mukut made of shola.
 She has to wear the red and white bangles for about 8 days after the marriage.
 A white cloth is held between the couple.
 Once it is removed for the subho dishti, the couple take the first glance at each other.
 The priest hands over garlands to the bride and groom and asks them to exchange garlands for three times amidst chanting of mantras.
 This is followed by the custom called sampradhan wherein the paternal or maternal uncle of the bride gives her away in marriage to the groom.
 The remaining part of the wedding is conducted with the fire as witness.

 Wedding games and food: Hiding the ring of the bride and groom, playing with a vessel full of rice are some of the wedding games.
-The menu almost remains the same in every Bengali wedding - radhaballavi, fish cutlet / vegetable cutlet (crumbed and deep), fried), alur dam / cholar dal narkel diya, fried rice (steamed rice with vegetables and nuts in ghee), macher kalia, kassa mangsho, chutney, mishti doi / rosagulla and paan.
+The menu remains almost the same in every Bengali wedding - radhaballavi, fish cutlet / vegetable cutlet (crumbed and deep fried), alur dam / cholar dal narkel diya, fried rice (steamed rice with vegetables and nuts in ghee), macher kalia, kassa mangsho, chutney, mishti doi / rosagulla and paan.
 A typical Bengali meal consists of polao (fried rice), kalia (fish), chingri macher malai (prawns in mustard gravy), alu dam, chingrir cutlet and luchi.
 Sweets include kheer, rabri, chanar payesh, khirer laddu, gujia and gaja.